oasci/pitt-biosc1630-2023f/book/assignments/assignment-02.md

 ### Summarize

-**For each selected article, provide a concise rationale, approximately 150-200 words**, explaining the reasoning behind your choice.
+**For each selected article, provide a concise rationale of at least 100 words** explaining the reasoning behind your choice.
 This rationale should include

 - the article's significance within the realm of computational biology,